doncruse/twitears-app/README.md

 ## Does the Target of My @Reply Always See It in Their Timeline?

 No.  Unless they follow you, your message will not show up in their main timeline.
 But there is still hope.
-Your message will still show up under the Mentions tab (what shows up as their username in the sidebar), so most users will eventually get your message.
+Your message will still show up under the Mentions tab, so most users will eventually get your message.

 An @reply sent to someone who doesn't follow you (say, a web celebrity) is a kind of shout out to them.
 They might not be paying attention, but the friends closer to you (who also happen to follow that same celebrity) would hear you loud and clear.